 XI.
-Sector-Specific Requirements for Discharges Associated with Industrial Activity (Part 8)
+Sector-Specific Requirements for Discharges Associated with the Mineral Industry (Part 8): Sector G - Metal Mining (Ore Mining and Dressing) and Sector J - Non-Metallic Mineral Mining and Dressing

-The changes under the September 2021 permit modification identify sections in Part 8 which certain permit conditions apply only to discharge to WOTUS, and which permit conditions do not apply for discharges to non-WOTUS protected subsurface waters.
+The changes under the September 2021 permit modification identify sections in Part 8.G and Part 8.J for which certain permit conditions apply only to discharge to WOTUS, and which permit conditions do not apply for discharges to non-WOTUS protected subsurface waters.
 Notably, for Part 8, the discharge prohibitions, based on the technology-based effluent limitation guidelines do not apply to discharges to non-WOTUS protected surface waters, per A.R.S. § 49-255.04(B)(2).

 Additionally, the monitoring requirements in Part 8 were clarified for discharges to a WOTUS and discharges to a non-WOTUS protected surface waters.
-For sites that discharges to a WOTUS, the permittee shall comply with all applicable monitoring requirements in Part 6 and Part 8 (sector specific monitoring).
-For sites that discharge to a non-WOTUS protected surface water may either (1) elect to conduct analytical monitoring in accordance with Part 6 and in Part 8 sector specific routine analytical monitoring (instead if implementing control measures in the permit and sector specific measures in Part 8) or (2) implement control measures in the permit and sector specifics measures in Part 8, and SWPPP requirements (instead of conducting analytical monitoring in accordance with Part 6 and Part 8 (sector specific routine analytical monitoring).
+For Sector G and Sector J sites that discharges to a WOTUS, the permittee shall comply with all applicable monitoring requirements in Part 6 and Part 8.G.8 or 8.J.8.
+For active mining sites that discharge to a non-WOTUS protected surface water may either (1) elect to conduct analytical monitoring in accordance with Part 6 and Part 8 (instead if implementing control measures in the permit and sector specific measures in Part 8) or (2) implement control measures in the permit and sector specifics measures in Part 8 (instead of conducting analytical monitoring in accordance with Part 6 and Part 8).